 On Android, apps running in the background can only receive location updates a couple of times per hour.

 If your product relies on route tracking or local notifications, you can launch a foreground service by calling startForegroundService().
 As the result, the service would appear as an ongoing notification in your notification area.

 You can also use Geofencing API elements like GeofencingApi interface, create a passive location listener, or move the app to the foreground.

 Apple’s marketplace is notoriously stingy with approvals.
 Your app can get rejected for a multitude of reasons or get stuck in the review hell.

-It took us three attempts to get Juvo approved.
+It took us three attempts to get the Juvo app approved.

-Only after explaining that we needed this feature to provide relevant push notifications did App Store greenlit the app.
+Only after explaining that we needed this feature to provide relevant push notifications did App Store provide the greenlight.